Post 16 Options – Frequently Asked Questions (FAQs)

 If I do a Technical course, can I still go to University?

-A resounding yes!
-Technical qualifications are well respected by universities and offer a pathway to a full-time degree course in the same way that A-levels do.
-In fact, some courses love students from this pathway because they have had more work experience than their A-level peers and can show the desired qualities and skills for the applied for degree.
-Nursing, for example, is a career related degree which looks for these kind of things in applicants.
-Bear in mind that there are many academic degrees (at the more academic Universities) for which academic A-level study is better preparation and therefore a requirement.
+Yes.
+Many Level 3 technical courses are respected by lots of universities and offer a pathway to a full-time degree course in the same way that A-levels do.
+In fact, many Universities love technical students because they have had more work experience and can show off their strengths better.
+Nursing, for example, is a career-related degree which looks for evidence of practical skills.

 If I do an Apprenticeship, can I still go to University?

 For some practical degrees at University, an Advanced Apprenticeship (Level 3) is accepted if it is relevant to the course you are applying for.